1944 Louisiana gubernatorial election: Candidates

+Results

 LeBlanc and Morrison each won a handful of parishes in their respective bases in south Louisiana.
 Morgan did poorly in much of the state aside from the Long stronghold of Winn Parish and the surrounding area, but the number of votes turned out for him by the Old Regulars in New Orleans propelled him into the runoff.
 But Davis's popularity in north Louisiana and throughout the state's rural parishes gave him a strong lead.

-Results of Second Primary
+Runoff

-In the second primary, Morgan maintained much of his support, but Davis was able to pick up many of the votes of candidates defeated in the first primary, particularly in south Louisiana and New Orleans.
-Davis won with a comfortable majority and became governor.
+In the runoff, Morgan maintained much of his support, but the candidates split the vote of candidates defeated in the first primary.
+Davis therefore maintained his margin from the primary, winning with a comfortable majority.